ColmanC19/week5/README.md

 Fifth independent project I completed for Epicodus.
 This project is focused on building out separate .js forms, using webpacks to bundle and testing with jest.

 Setup/Installation Requirements
-Using your terminal you can git clone this project to your desktop.
+Using your terminal you can git clone this project to your desktop. run "npm run build" in your terminal after opening the project.
+This will install webpacks.

 Then you will call the directory using your terminal, make sure you're in the desktop and cd "project name here"